 The low current makes welding safe but suitable enough to create and maintain a arc.
 On the other hand high amperage helps to create heat and melt the metal, electrode and fuse them.
 This is a short circuit process.
 Remember, it is current that kills you and which creates heat.
 Shorting out very high voltage with very low amps won’t burn anything but they will create dangerous and deadly arc.

-For welding you will need a power supply and that is why we need a transformer.
-Welder found in market have single big transformers, we can use them if you can find of suitable size but here we will use Microwave Oven Transformers because of many reasons.
-The big transformers ay be of high power and if we use it and lets say get out 40 volts it will have very high amps because (Input Wat=Output Watt) where Watt=Volts X Amps.
+For welding you will need a good power supply.
+That is why we need big transformers.
+Welders found in market have single big transformers, we can use them if you can find of suitable size.
+Here we are using Microwave Oven Transformers due to many reasons.
+The big transformers can be of high power.
+If we use it and lets say get out 40 volts it will have very high amps because (Input Watt=Output Watt) where Watt=Volts X Amps.

 I also built a casing for it to make it compact and portable.
 I used some jumper cables to feed the stick holder.
 You can use any pliers to hold the stick but stick holder makes it easy to weld and I also used some old thick copper wires for ground with a battery clamp.
-I bought 25mm jumper wires that cost me $1.5/m but it was good enough to handle good current.
+I bought 25 mm jumper wires that cost me $1.5/m but it was good enough to handle good current.

 I am having low arc length but I suggest you to decrease the thickness of secondary and fit more turns to get around 50 volts.
 The amps will be less but 80-100 amp is good for welding 3/32 electrodes.
 Read these instruction and basic guide before starting to weld.